 1. Sending unsolicited emails.
-Emails sent to people that are sales orientated and to whom you have no direct connection or relationship with yet.
-These people are more likely to mark your mail as spam which not only stops their inbox from getting further emails from you but also counts towards preventing every person using the same Internet Service Provider as them from receiving your emails in their inbox.
-When people mark an email as junk, their ISP is notified and once a threshold is achieved (often as little as 2 or 3 people), then all emails from that email address will go to the junk folders of everyone on that ISP.
+Marketing emails sent to businesses whom you have no direct connection or relationship with yet.
+They are more likely to mark your mail as spam which not only stops their inbox from getting further emails from you but can also count towards preventing every person using the same Internet Service Provider as them from receiving your emails in their inbox.
+When people mark an email as junk, some ISP’s can be notified and once a threshold is achieved, then all emails from that email address will go to the junk folders of everyone using the same internet service provider.

 2. ‘Spammy’ subject lines.
 Words like FREE, OFFER etc in the subject line is a red flag for ISP’s.
 Also capitalising all words in the subject line seems to increase the spam score of emails, perhaps because it is not natural writing so safer to keep to Sentence case for subjects.

 3. ‘Spammy’ text in the message body.
 Same as number 2 for words used, but within the message body, unless your recipient has already replied back to you on at least one occasion as this notifies the ISP that your email address is trusted by them.